 What to do in Montisola

 Montisola is 9.4 km long.
 The best way to discover Montisola is to walk or cycle along the island.
-The road is easy, with some medium difficulty parts.
+The road is easy, completely paved, with some medium difficulty parts (some little climbs).

-You can explore its villages, enjoy the local cuisine – there are many restaurants around the island where you can taste the typical lake fish and salame of Montisola -, buy some local products like its famous oil, sunbathe in one of the main grass areas or in one of the few pebble beaches and swim in the lake (the grass areas always allow easy access to the lake).
+You can explore its villages, walk to the sanctuary at the top of the mountain, enjoy the local cuisine – there are many restaurants around the island where you can taste the typical lake fish and salame of Montisola -, buy some local products like its famous oil, sunbathe in one of the main grass areas or in one of the few pebble beaches and swim in the lake (the grass areas always allow easy access to the lake).